Protect your garden plants during harsh winter climates

 In addition to the tips above, there are other measures you can take to safeguard your plants in winter:

-Plant windbreaks – A cold and windy garden requires typically windbreaks of new planting such as hedges.
-You can as well strategically place temporary woven hurdles, or any other similar materials on deeply embedded sturdy posts to help in the short-term.
+Plant windbreaks: A cold and windy garden typically requires windbreaks of new planting such as hedges.
+You can strategically place temporary woven hurdles or any other similar materials on deeply embedded sturdy posts to help in the short term.

 During cold seasons, plants are vulnerable to low temperatures, frost, excessive rain, and biting winds.
 While losing a few plants is inevitable owing to the harsh winter conditions, you can minimize the risk by implementing the tips above.
 Protecting your garden plants in winter can help prevent frozen roots, winter scald, foliar damage, and even plant death.